 Automatic iPhone Backup To iCloud

 Automating the backing up to iCloud process requires one or two things from you.
 First, you need to ensure there is a steady power supply to your iPhone.
 This is because the process consumes a lot of energy.
 Therefore, you need to connect your device to a source of power.

 Another thing you need to ensure is uninterrupted internet connectivity.
 Once power and internet are sorted, you need to ensure iCloud Back up is turned on.
 This will happen on the Settings place.

 Also, you need to ensure you have enough space in iCloud.
 Signing up to iCloud gets you 5 GB of free storage.
 To get more, you can purchase through your iPhone.
 The minimum you may acquire is 50 GB at a price of $ 0.99 (USD) per month.
 Details about your regional prices for different plans can be found online.

-Backing up data has no alternative.
+Backing up or recovering data has no alternative.
 In this world where information is everything, you can’t risk losing your data.
 That is why you need to always have a plan B. Backing up data offers that.
 Although you have two options to choose from, each option has its merits and demerits and that’s why you need to be keen when settling for one.
 To play safe, you may opt to use both simultaneously.
 In fact, combining both is the best option.